News

 Audubon and Florida Park Service Team Up for Dry Prairie Conservation

-A new bunkhouse will be constructed at Kissimmee Prairie Preserve State Park.
+A new bunkhouse was constructed at Kissimmee Prairie Preserve State Park.

-Audubon and the Florida Park Service have signed a historic agreement for Audubon to fund the construction of a $420,000 “bunkhouse” on the Kissimmee Prairie Preserve State Park (Preserve).
-The 58,000-acre Preserve conserves the largest remaining tract of Florida’s unique Dry Prairie Ecosystem and is in a remote corner of Okeechobee County.
-Limited housing makes it hard for the Preserve to host visiting workers, researchers, and fire crews, and this bunkhouse will help fill that large void to give more people access to this ecological treasure.
+Audubon and the Florida Park Service have completed construction on a brand-new “bunkhouse” at the Kissimmee Prairie Preserve State Park (Preserve).
+The 58,000-acre Preserve, located in a remote corner of Okeechobee County, conserves the largest remaining tract of Florida’s unique dry prairie ecosystem.
+Limited housing made it hard for the Preserve to host visiting workers and this bunkhouse will help fill that large void to give more people access to this ecological treasure.

 Audubon hired our first full-time warden to patrol the Okeechobee and the Kissimmee Prairie region in 1936.
 Marvin Chandler was the first of four Chandler family members who worked for Audubon for the next 55 years.
 His nephew, Rod Chandler, told Audubon in the 1970s that the prairies were being plowed under by people and needed to be conserved as soon as possible for future generations of plants, wildlife, and people.